Billy "White Shoes" Johnson

 William Arthur Johnson (born January 27, 1952), better known as Billy "White Shoes" Johnson, is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL) from 1974 through 1988.
-A 75th and 100th Anniversary All-Time NFL Team selection, Johnson is also well known as one of the first players to display elaborate celebrations in the end zone.
+A 75th and 100th Anniversary All-Time NFL Team selection, Johnson was one of the first players to display elaborate celebrations in the end zone.

 Early life

-Johnson earned his famous nickname as a high schooler at Chichester School District in Boothwyn, Pennsylvania, where he dyed his shoes as part of a dare.
-Ever since then, he has been referred to by his nickname.
-He was a very fast athlete, but his 5'9" size turned off prominent universities from recruiting him.
-Billy ended up going to Widener College in Pennsylvania, a small Division III school, where he was a member of Alpha Sigma Phi fraternity.
-While there, he had a highly successful career and was selected by the Associated Press as the first-team running back on the 1972 Little All-America college football team.
-He was eventually discovered by the Houston Oilers, who drafted him in the 15th round of the 1974 NFL Draft.
+Johnson earned the nickname "White Shoes" in high school in the Chichester School District in Boothwyn, Pennsylvania, where he dyed his shoes as part of a dare.
+Johnson attended Division III school Widener College in Pennsylvania, where he was a member of Alpha Sigma Phi fraternity.
+As a 5'9", 170-pound sophomore, Johnson was named to the 1972 Associated Press College Division All-American team.
+Johnson was drafted by the Houston Oilers, in the 15th round of the 1974 NFL draft.

 Professional career

 Houston Oilers

-Johnson made the squad as a kickoff returner, with his speed and quickness becoming an occasional part of the offense.
+Johnson joined the Houston Oilers as a kickoff returner, with his speed and quickness becoming an occasional part of the offense.
 As a rookie, he began celebrating touchdowns with a dance known as the "Funky Chicken", a dance based on a song from soul singer Rufus Thomas.
 It was one of the first touchdown celebrations in league history.
-The dances, along with his footwear, made Johnson popular among Oilers fans.

 As a kick returner, Johnson returned five punts for touchdowns, along with two kickoffs, in his first four years with the Oilers, and added 12 more touchdowns on offense.
 He was selected to the Pro Bowl as a kick returner in 1975, and was named MVP of the game, during which he returned a punt 90 yards for a touchdown.
 He made another Pro Bowl appearance in 1977.
 In 1979, he suffered a knee injury that caused him to miss most of the next two seasons and lingered with him for the rest of his career.
 When he returned in 1980, he was no longer the kick returner, serving only as a backup wide receiver.